FlyingHyrax/dotfiles/README.md

 2. `cd ~/dotfiles`
 3. `./install` (for bash, not fish)

-Shell directives are included in install.conf.yaml that should setup the `~/backup` directory for .vimrc, grab the Vundle submodule, and run PluginInstall.
+Shell directives are included in install.conf.yaml that should setup the `~/backup` directory for .vimrc, grab any submodules, and run `PlugInstall`.

-In the future, there may be different branches in this repository corresponding to different system configurations.
-This isn't a very scalable solution, but I don't work on that many different computers.
-If that doesn't hold up, [rcm](https://github.com/thoughtbot/rcm) would make a nice alternative (requires an installation, but has more options).
+I'm currently using different branchs for different system configurations.
+This works alright because the setups aren't that different and I don't work on many different computers.
+That's not very scalable, so if it doesn't work out then [rcm](https://github.com/thoughtbot/rcm) might make a nice alternative to DotBot (requires an installation, but has more options).

 **Things which aren't in here yet but probably should be:**